jmausolf/websitecs/README.md

-# Welcome to the code for my website.
+# Welcome to the code for my website

 Please visit http://couponingstacy.github.io